 Biking in Paris

 Vélib’ is run by the city of Paris.
 These are bikes found all over the city for which you pay as little as 1.70 Euros for a day's use - and you can use your bank card.
 You unlock a bike at one site and then return it to another.
 These are city bikes, geared toward easy

-travelling around the streets of Paris.
-Their web sit boasts 20,000 bikes available!
+traveling around the streets of Paris.
+Their web site boasts 20,000 bikes available!
 See Vélib’ for information on rates and download maps for bike station locations.

-On our most recent trip in 2012, I noted a huge change in the number of people using bikes of all sorts.
+On our most recent trip in 2014, I noted a huge number of people using bikes of all sorts as the city starts to encourage it more and more.
 An informal tally done while sipping wine at a cafe one afternoon showed about 50% of riders were using Vélib’ bikes.

 Most major boulevards are have added bike lanes.
 PAY ATTENTION when crossing streets.
 It's really easy to step off the curb to cross and find a bike racing toward you in the bike lane!
 It took a few days before we got used to this.

 UBER Car Service

 While the French Taxi Drivers are not thrilled with this new service, you can plan a ride using the app on your smart phone or tablet, or through their web site: Uber Paris.